 In this step, you'll grant "domain security" policy permissions for the worker data to the security group.

 To configure domain security policy permissions:

-Enter Domain Security Configuration in the search box, and then click on the link Domain Security Configuration Report.
+Enter Security Group Membership and Access in the search box and click on the report link.

 Configuring business process security policy permissions

 In this step, you'll grant "business process security" policy permissions for the worker data to the security group.

 This step is required only for setting up the Workday Writeback app connector.